RAFFLES: Reasoning-based Attribution of Faults for LLM Systems: RAFFLES

 \section{RAFFLES}

-Given a system trajectory $\tau$, we designed RAFFLES (Algorithm \ref{alg:alg}) as a Judge-Evaluator iterative LLM system to attribute fault based on Definition \ref{def:decisive-fault}, which we distill into 3 necessary criteria. \begin{enumerate} \item \textbf{Primacy}.
-The action of agent $i$ at step $t$ must be the earliest causal fault, satisfying the goal of finding the $\min$ of $t$. \item \textbf{Fault Condition}.
-The action of agent $i$ at step $t$ must constitute a step-level fault, satisfying constraint (a). \item \textbf{Causality}.
-The agent $i$'s mistake must be a causal fault and not a trivial fault, satisfying constraint (b). \end{enumerate} The design of the Judge and Evaluators is specifically tailored to facilitate structured reasoning of these three criteria with confidence.
+Given a trajectory $\tau$, we designed RAFFLES (Algorithm \ref{alg:alg}) as a Judge-Evaluator offline iterative LLM system to attribute faults based on Definition \ref{def:decisive-fault}, which we distill into the following three necessary criteria: \begin{enumerate} \item \textbf{Fault Condition}.
+The action of agent $i$ at step $t$ must constitute a step-level fault, satisfying Definition \ref{def:step-fault}. \item \textbf{Primacy}.
+The action of agent $i$ at step $t$ must be the earliest critical fault, satisfying the goal of finding the $\min$ of $t$ in Definition \ref{def:first-step-fault}. \item \textbf{Decisiveness}.
+The agent $i$'s mistake must be a critical fault, satisfying constraint (b) in Definition \ref{def:critical-fault}. \end{enumerate} The design of the Judge and Evaluators is specifically tailored to facilitate structured reasoning of these three criteria with confidence.

-\textbf{Judge:} Judge $J$ receives relevant execution logs \(\tau\) and proposes the most likely candidate for the decisive fault, consisting of the agent-step pair \((i, t)\) and 3 criteria-driven rationales \(R_j=\{r_j^{1},r_j^{2},r_j^{3}\}\) for its candidate selection.
+\textbf{Judge:} Judge $J$ receives relevant execution logs \(\tau\) and proposes the most likely candidate for the decisive fault, consisting of the candidate step $t$ and 3 criteria-driven rationales \(R_j=\{r_j^{1},r_j^{2},r_j^{3}\}\) for its candidate selection.
 To enable structured reasoning, Judge provides rationales separately for the three criteria of decisive faults.
-Judge is also asked to reference the log as needed for clarity, so as to improve the faithfulness of the rationale.
+The Judge is also asked to reference the log as needed for clarity, so as to improve the faithfulness of the rationale.
 See details of the Judge prompt in Appendix \ref{sec:appendix-raffle-prompt}.

-\textbf{Evaluator:} Each Evaluator $E_p, \text{ for } p\in\{1,2,3\}$ evaluates one of the three criteria for decisive faults given the proposed agent-step pair \((i, t)\), \(\tau\), and the rationale $r_j^p$ from the Judge.
-Each $E_p$ returns a rationale $r_e^p$ assessing the criterion-specific soundness of the Judge's rationale $r_j^p$ and a confidence score $c_e^p$ between 0 and 100.
-We also designed an additional rule-based Evaluator $p=4$ to validate whether the proposed agent-step $(i,t)$ pair is consistent with the log $\tau$.
-The sum of confidences are denoted as $C = \sum_p c_e^p$ and the rationales are denoted as $R_e=\{r_e^p;p=\{1,2,3,4\}\}$.
-See details of the Evaluator prompt in Appendix \ref{sec:appendix-raffle-prompt}.
+\textbf{Evaluator:} Each Evaluator $E_p, \text{ for } p\in\{1,2,3\}$ evaluates one of the three criteria for decisive faults given the proposed step $t$, \(\tau\), and the rationale $r_j^p$ from the Judge.
+Each $E_p$ returns a rationale $r_e^p$ assessing the criterion-specific soundness of the Judge's rationale $r_j^p$ and a confidence score $c_e^p$ between 0 and 100 to produce the likelihood of error in Definition \ref{def:step-fault}.
+We also designed an additional rule-based Evaluator $p=4$ to validate whether the proposed candidate step $t$ is consistent with the log $\tau$.
+The sum of confidences is denoted as $C = \sum_p c_e^p$ and the rationales are denoted as $R_e=\{r_e^p;p=\{1,2,3,4\}\}$.
+See the Evaluator prompt in Appendix \ref{sec:appendix-raffle-prompt}.